Ridly Greig: International play

 Greig was selected for Team Canada's roster for the 2022 World Junior Ice Hockey Championships.
-He distinguished himself in the early going, being named the team's best player in two of four group stage games.
+He distinguished himself in the early going, being named the team's best player in two of four group-stage games.
 He then suffered an injury in the first period of the quarter-final game against Team Switzerland, as a result of which he missed the remainder of the tournament, considered a significant loss for the team.
 However, Greig shared in Team Canada's eventual gold medal win.

+Greig accepted an invitation to make his senior national team debut at the 2024 IIHF World Championship.
+Grieg appeared in five games, as Canada finished fourth in the tournament, losing the bronze medal game to Sweden, 4–2.

 Personal life

-His father Mark Greig played nine seasons in the National Hockey League (NHL) for the Hartford Whalers, Toronto Maple Leafs, Calgary Flames and Philadelphia Flyers.
-Of note, he has two sisters named Kyra and Dara, who joined the University of Wisconsin Badgers women's ice hockey program in the autumn of 2019.
+Greig's father Mark played nine seasons in the National Hockey League (NHL) for the Hartford Whalers, Toronto Maple Leafs, Calgary Flames and Philadelphia Flyers.
+He has two sisters named Kyra and Dara.
+Dara is a professional ice hockey player for the Montreal Victoire of the Professional Women's Hockey League (PWHL).
+Previously she played college ice hockey at Wisconsin and Colgate.
+His other sister Kyra as of 2019–20 played for the University of Lethbridge in the Canadian U Sports League.